President of Waterstone Musical Instruments

 My favorite finish is probably the translucent oxblood with a flame maple top which is currently on the Mildred hollow body guitar.
 It is very deep and bold and really has my attention at this point.

-instruments American made or imported?
+Are Waterstone instruments American made or imported?
 Are custom features available?

 Waterstone guitars and basses are imported.
 Our production company is top-notch and we are very happy to work with them.
 Customization is available and encouraged.